cyrex562/imgui-rs/docs/README.md

 ![screenshot demo](https://raw.githubusercontent.com/wiki/ocornut/imgui/web/v167/v167-misc.png)

-You should be able to build the examples from sources (tested on Windows/Mac/Linux).
+You should be able to build the examples from sources (tested on windows/Mac/Linux).
 If you don't, let us know!
-If you want to have a quick look at some Dear ImGui features, you can download Windows binaries of the demo app here:
+If you want to have a quick look at some Dear ImGui features, you can download windows binaries of the demo app here:
-- [imgui-demo-binaries-20220504.zip](https://www.dearimgui.org/binaries/imgui-demo-binaries-20220504.zip) (Windows, 1.88 WIP, built 2022/05/04, master branch) or [older demo binaries](https://www.dearimgui.org/binaries).
+- [imgui-demo-binaries-20220504.zip](https://www.dearimgui.org/binaries/imgui-demo-binaries-20220504.zip) (windows, 1.88 WIP, built 2022/05/04, master branch) or [older demo binaries](https://www.dearimgui.org/binaries).

 The demo applications are not DPI aware so expect some blurriness on a 4K screen.
 For DPI awareness in your application, you can load/reload your font at different scale, and scale your style with `style.ScaleAllSizes()` (see [FAQ](https://www.dearimgui.org/faq)).